The Monarch Butterfly—An Illustration of Transformation—Emerge

-Could this lesson for us that we the church are interdependent and can take no credit nor glory to our own and like a relay race we pass the baton to the next runner.
+This generational journey could teach us that we, the church, are interdependent and can take no credit nor glory to our own, and as a relay race, we pass the baton to the next runner.
 Paul wrote concerning this;

 — I Corinthians 3:6-7

-The butterflies produced from these first eggs will only live on average about four weeks as will the succeeding two generations as they move further north and lay another generation of eggs.
-By fall the fourth generation has arrived in Canada and the northern United States.
-This will be the generation that will live for up to eight months and make its journey back to Mexico.
+The butterflies produced from these first eggs will only live on average about four weeks as will the succeeding two generations as they move further north and lay another production of eggs.
+By fall, the fourth generation has arrived in Canada and the northern United States.
+This batch will be the generation that will live for up to eight months and make its journey back to Mexico.

-Monarchs are governed by the sun.
-In the morning before heading into their day's journey they fly east to warm themselves in the sun's light this does not occur at sunset.
+The sun governs the Monarch's flight direction.
+In the morning before heading into their day's journey, they fly east to warm themselves in the sun's light, this does not occur at sunset.

 — Psalm 5:3